open-esq/regulationcrowdfunding/corporate_form.md

 There is the question of what happens if someone gives our ledger a fake name and address.
 Purchasers should be warned beforehand, and even perhaps be forced to agree to a click-wrapped agreement, that if they give false information, their stock could be dissolved.
 If we suspect fraud, we could verify the account by sending a letter to the address provided.
 If we receive a return-to-sender, we could freeze the account until or unless the person listed in the ledger can verify his/her information.

+For this project, we likely don't have to worry about fake names/addresses because, as explained below, we will likely have to sell stock exclusively to "accredited investors."

-Another question is whether we should allow anyone with an Ethereum address to purchase Primal ETH stocks this way.
+Which brings us to another question, which is whether we should allow anyone with an Ethereum address to purchase Primal ETH stocks this way.
 There are two options here: (i) permissionless stock sales; and (ii) permissioned stock sales.

 With a permissionless stock sale mechanism, Validation Tokens would be given to anyone who submits their name and address.
 This mechanism seems to fit in well with overarching ethos of the cryptocurrency space, that decentralized and permissionless are the only way forward.
+In addition, since the Private Placement Exemption allows sales to non-accredited investors under strict circumstances, it doesn't seem implausible to devise a permissionless mechanism compliant with the the black-letter Rules.

-However, SEC dicta seems to imply that selling to the general public will invite scrutiny, even absent explicit statutory violations.
+However, SEC dicta when it comes to cryptocurrency--seems to imply that selling to the general public will invite scrutiny, even absent explicit statutory violations.
 In other words, if companies sell to the public, the SEC will find a reason to shut you down.
 Take this passage from the DAO report for example:

 > Anyone was eligible to purchase DAO Tokens (as long as they paid ETH).
 There were no limitations placed on the number of DAO Tokens offered for sale, the number of purchasers of DAO Tokens, or the level of sophistication of such purchasers.